API¶

 Basically the “probability or confidence that one asset is going to outperform the other”.

-If rf is non-zero, you must specify nperiods.
+If rf is non-zero and a float, you must specify nperiods.
 In this case, rf is assumed to be expressed in yearly (annualized) terms.

 - Args:

-- rf (float): Risk-free rate expressed as a yearly (annualized) return
+rf (float, Series): Risk-free rate expressed as a yearly (annualized) return or return series

 - nperiods (int): Frequency of returns (252 for daily, 12 for monthly,

-(returns, rf=0, nperiods=None, annualize=True)[source]¶ Calculates the sortino ratio given a series of returns
+Calculates the Sortino ratio given a series of returns (see Sharpe vs. Sortino).

 - Args:

-- rf (float): Risk-free rate expressed in yearly (annualized) terms.
+rf (float, Series): Risk-free rate expressed in yearly (annualized) terms or return series.

 - nperiods (int): Number of periods used for annualization.
 Must be